-The day-to-day operations of the RRRDC is not just overseen by the Director and Board of Authority but is also guided by five committees that meet either bi-monthly or quarterly.
+The operation of the RRRDC is not just overseen by the Director and Authority Board but is also guided by committees that meet either bi-monthly or quarterly.

 These committees are made of a group of select “subject matter experts” (SMEs) in each particular field.
 The input that is brought to the table by these committee members can not be understated as they provide a wealth of information and experience from their respective agencies.

 The Red River Regional Dispatch Center (RRRDC) uses a variety of equipment and technologies to support the goal of a prompt and efficient response of public safety personnel to the needs of the communities which we serve.
 The dispatch center utilizes extensive telephone, computer and radio communications networks within Cass County, ND and Clay County, MN.
 Other systems used include CAD (Computer Aided Dispatch) and MDC (Mobile Data Computers).
 RRRDC is a Phase II compliant E911 dispatch center.

 The Positron VIPER system in Next Generation (NG911) Voice over Internet Protocol (VoIP) Controller.
 Installed in February of 2011 this equipment allows the RRRDC to have automatic call distribution (ACD) to all of the our twelve workstations for both 911 and administrative phone calls.
 It is connected via North Dakota’s StageNET to a similar controller in the Grand Forks PSAP for redundancy.

 The NICE Recording system is a Next Generation (NG911) capable platform that provides for the recording and processing of event information from variety of media such as both phone and radio conversations.
 This information can be crucial for investigations, evaluation of employees, and for training purposes.